 Your Dutch oven will become sticky because the surface of the cast iron invariably heats up too quickly under those circumstances.

-If it does heat up too quickly, as is the case in the above scenario, your food will burn and stick.
+If it does heat up too quickly, as in the above scenario, your food will burn and stick.

-In addition to that, there is a small matter of the enamel coating on the inside of your Dutch oven.
+In addition, there is a small matter of the enamel coating on the inside of your Dutch oven.
 Because it is there, people tend to ignore measures that ought to be taken to look after your Dutch oven.

 Preheating your Dutch oven, regardless of what heat you have it on, can contribute to the cracking of the enamel coating.
 If you are going to preheat a Dutch oven, always try to make sure you have some kind of cooking oil, fat, or even water in there.

 Cracking the enamel coating will ultimately defeat the objective.
 Your Dutch oven will become distressingly sticky.

 Again, it is not a problem that cannot be solved.
 A little cleaning and restoration will get you across the finish line.
 The caveat, of course, is that you ought to do both things correctly.

 To Avoid a Sticky Dutch Oven, More Is Best